 Ages: 4 to 5 years old

-Way to Go!
-Rays and starfish are more independent in the water.
+Rays and Starfish are more independent in the water.
 They will continue to get stronger and confident with freestyle, backstroke, and treading water.
 Front Floats, Back Floats, and bobbing are used for safety and endurance in the water.
 Repetitive skills are essential in this class.
 Requirements to enter class:

 - Front Float and back float without assistance for five seconds